 Screaming “luxury” in any size kitchen, a solid slab backsplash does not have to drain your wallet.
 Instead of tile, a slab backsplash is made up of one massive piece of stone, or several large pieces if you must include breaks for cabinets or appliances.
 Often the countertop will be matched with the backsplash, creating a large, strong, and bold look that will catch the eye of anyone in your home.

-If you want the beautiful look without the not-so-beautiful budget, you have two options.
-First, you do not have to choose an 100% natural stone slab, engineered material will do the trick and help save you some money.
-Engineered stone consists of crushed stone held together by some type of adhesive, as opposed to purchasing a 7ft or 9ft granite slab.
+If you want a beautiful look without a not-so-beautiful budget, you have two options.
+First, you do not have to choose a 100% natural stone slab, engineered material will do the trick and help save you some money.
+The engineered stone consists of crushed stone held together by some type of adhesive, as opposed to purchasing a 7ft or 9ft granite slab.
 Your second option is to cover a smaller surface area.
 The most popular option consists of only covering the space between the range and the hood, sparing the rest of the walls.

 It’s no secret that the island is the centerpiece, and arguably, the most important feature of any kitchen.
 While technically an island isn’t the best use of your open kitchen space, we can still make it very functional.
 Creating space, not just taking up space, is the name of the game.
 Try adding cabinets/racks/drawers which can help free up some countertop space.

 Rolling islands have become a topic of discussion (okay maybe not for everyone).
 A rolling island is simply an island on wheels, thus earning the name “rolling”.
 Convenient for smaller kitchens, rolling islands are more affordable and create for workspace in your kitchen.
 The fact that they are mobile allows for space to be created when there are a lot of people in the kitchen, or it can be rolled out into the living room and used as a bar.